Family Law & Divorce Attorneys in Virginia

 What Does It Mean to Default on Child Support?

-In the state of Virginia, both parents are legally responsible for supporting their children financially.
-This responsibility has no bearing on whether the parents are or ever have been married.
+In Virginia, both parents are legally responsible for supporting their children financially.
+This responsibility has no bearing on whether the parents have been married.
 If a parent is ordered to pay child support and gets behind in payments, they will be considered in default.
-Missing child support payments is taken very seriously in Virginia, and if you are behind in payment, you may face severe consequences.
-You will also continue to be held legally responsible for all missed child support payments, as well as current and future payments.
+Missing child support payments are taken very seriously in Virginia, and if you are behind in payment, you may face severe consequences.
+You will also continue to be held legally responsible for all missed child support payments and current and future payments.

 Will I Owe Back Child Support?

 If you have defaulted on their child support, you will likely continue to owe back child support until you have caught up and all owed monies are paid.
-Furthermore, in Virginia, you will also be charged interest on unpaid child support monthly.
-Currently, the race is 0.5% a month, for a total of 6% annually.
+Furthermore, you will also be charged interest on unpaid child support monthly in Virginia.
+The race is 0.5% a month, for 6% annually.

-When a parent owes back child support, Virginia’s Division of Child Support Enforcement (DCSE) will show an arrears balance reflecting the child support owed.
+Virginia’s Division of Child Support Enforcement (DCSE) will show an arrears balance reflecting the child support owed when a parent owes back child support.
 The parent designated to receive the child support (typically the custodial parent) will continue to receive payments for the arrears (back child support) owed.
-These payments will continue even if there is no longer current child support owed.
+These payments will continue even if current child support is no longer owed.

 How Do Virginia Courts Enforce Child Support Orders?

 When a parent defaults or fails to pay court-ordered child support.
-The parent receiving the support has the option to petition for court enforcement of the order.
+The parent receiving the support can petition for court enforcement of the order.
 Child support enforcement is handled through the DCSE, and they use various methods to collect past-due and currently owed child support.

 Enforcement methods include: